IdentityServer/Documentation/docsv2/endpoints/introspection.md

 **Remark** The introspection endpoint replaces the older access token validation endpoint.
 Since the introspection endpoint requires authentication, it adds privacy features to reference tokens, that were not available previously.
+The access token validation endpoint still exists, but it is recommended to disable it on the `EndpointOptions` and use the introspection endpoint instead.